Homes for Sale in Burke Centre

 This college is one of the biggest employers in the immediate area, and also a great place to get an undergraduate or graduate degree or pursue a professional certificate.

-GMU also keeps the rental market robust if you are thinking of buying an investment property or may turn your home into a rental property one day.
+GMU also props up the rental market in the surrounding area, including Burke, if you are thinking of buying an investment property or may turn your home into a rental property one day.

 • Old Town Clifton